XeniacDev/FoxholeArtillery-mobile/README.md

 <br>
 • No annoying ads
 <br>
-• All fre and Open-source
+• All free and Open-source

 ## Used languages:
 - <a href="https://dart.dev/">Dart</a>